Endi18/Food-Recipe-Application/README.md

 #### Recipe Search Result Activity
 ##### _Author: Endi Triço_

 It is an activity class named `RecipeDetailsActivity`.
-The purpose of this activity is to show the details of the selected recipe by introducing a summary, instruction, ingredients, and equipments that will be needed to cook delicious foods.
+The purpose of this activity is to show the details of the selected recipe by introducing the summary, instructions, ingredients, and equipments that will be needed to cook this delicious foods.

 The activity extends `AppCompatActivity` to create an activity.
 Various views such as TextView, ImageView, and RecyclerView are declared as class variables to be used later.

 The `onCreate` method is overridden and is called when the activity is created.
 In the `onCreate` method, the layout for the activity is set using setContentView.
 The views are initialized using the findViewById method.
 The id value is retrieved from the intent extras, which represents the ID of the recipe.
 An instance of APIRequestManager is created to make API requests.

-The `getRecipeDetails` method of `APIRequestManager` is called to fetch the recipe details using the recipeDetailsListener.
+The `getRecipeDetails` method of `APIRequestManager` is called to fetch the recipe details using the `recipeDetailsListener`.
 The `getInstructions` method of `APIRequestManager` is called to fetch the recipe instructions using the `instructionsListener`.

 A progress dialog is shown to indicate that the details are being loaded.
 The `findViews` method is defined to initialize the views.

 The `recipeDetailsListener` is implemented as an anonymous class to handle the recipe details response.
 In the didFetch method of `recipeDetailsListener`, the retrieved recipe details are displayed in the corresponding views.

 The `recycler_meal_ingredients` is set up with a horizontal layout manager, and an instance of `IngredientsAdapter` is created and set on the recycler view.

 The `instructionsListener` is implemented as an anonymous class to handle the recipe instructions response.
 In the didFetch method of instructionsListener, the retrieved instructions are displayed in the `recycler_meal_instructions` using an instance of `InstructionsAdapter`.

 The `goBackToSearchActivity` method is defined, which is called when the user clicks the back button.
 It starts the `RecipeSearchResultActivity` and passes the recipe ID as an extra.

 This activity fetches and displays recipe details and instructions, and provides navigation to go back to the search activity.